Measuring Agents in Production

 We crafted the questionnaire iteratively, refining it through early practitioner discussions.
 To facilitate broad participation, we limited the length, technical-depth, and disclosure-depth necessary to complete the questionnaire.
 All questions were optional and participation was entirely voluntary.
 Proceeding beyond certain questions required an answer or input however.
-For example, no participant could proceed without confirming they had read and understood Acknowledgement~\ref{app:acks_1}-1.
+For example, no participant could proceed without confirming they had read and understood the survey participation consent statement.
 Figure~\ref{app:fig:questions_core_flow} and Figure~\ref{app:fig:questions_additional_flow} shows the control-flows of the Core and Additional sections of the questionnaire respectively.

-Futher, all questions are intended for practitioners building AI Agents.
-Respondents who reported making technical contributions to more than 1 system (Table~\ref{app:questions_core} N1) were asked to focus all subsequent responses on 1 system of their choice (Acknowledgement~\ref{app:acks_2}-2).
+Further, all questions are intended for practitioners building AI Agents.
+Respondents who reported making technical contributions to more than 1 system (Table~\ref{app:questions_core} N1) were asked to focus all subsequent responses on 1 system of their choice (Acknowledgment~\ref{app:acks_1}).
 Those who reported that they did not contribute to any systems they personally refer to as ``AI agents'' or ``Agentic AI'' systems were offered several options, such as commenting on terminology or their reason for starting the questionnaire, before being offered an early exit.